Salvation Army Housing Tasmania (SAHT)

 Monday to Friday from 8:30am - 4:30pm

-Salvation Army Housing Tasmania currently provides long term affordable community housing.
+Salvation Army Housing Tasmania currently provides both long term affordable community housing and a long term supported accommodation facility at Campbell St in Hobart.

 Salvation Army Housing (Tasmania) properties are only allocated to individuals and families on the Tasmanian Common Housing waiting list.
 This waiting list is operated by Housing Tasmania, and you can apply to get on the waiting list by applying for social housing with Housing Connect.
 The waiting list is differentiated by need.
 There are two main categories of need - priority and general.
 SAH takes the majority of applicants from the priority category - those most in need of community housing.